SamusAranX/TimeSpaceRemapper/README.md

 `./tsr -i ./frames -o ./newframes`

 You can optionally use `-M` to engage **Hog Mode**, which will try to store input frames in memory, *massively* speeding up frame generation.
 Hog Mode will disable itself if it detects there's insufficient free memory.
+If you *know* you have enough free memory though, use `-MM` to force Hog Mode on.
-In that case, try closing other memory hogs, downscaling your input frames, or getting more RAM.
+Otherwise, try closing other memory hogs, downscaling your input frames, or getting more RAM.

 ## Examples